 In past disasters, and in response to the COVID-19 pandemic, the provision of emergency child care services and rebuilding and restoring of child care infrastructure has emerged as an essential service.
 Lead Agencies are required to establish a Statewide Child Care Disaster Plan (658E(c)(2)(U)).
 They must demonstrate how they will address the needs of children - including the need for safe child care before, during, and after a state of emergency declared by the Governor, or a major disaster or emergency (as defined by Section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5122) - through a Statewide Disaster Plan.
-The effective date for the establishment of this Statewide Disaster Plan was October 1, 2018.
+5122) - through a Statewide Disaster Plan was October 1, 2018.